dsrim/dsrim.github.io/index.md

 {% include image.html url="images/face.jpg" caption="" width="325px" align="right" %}
 ### About

-I am a Chu Assistant Professor of Applied Mathematics at [Columbia University].

-Previously, I was a PhD student at the [University of Washington], advised by [Randall J. LeVeque] and [Gunther Uhlmann].
+I am a Postdoctoral Associate at the [Courant Institute], working with [Benjamin Peherstorfer].
+Previously, I was a Chu Assistant Professor of Applied Mathematics at [Columbia University].
+I received a PhD at the [University of Washington], advised by [Randall J. LeVeque] and [Gunther Uhlmann].

-[[CV], updated 2019/01/20].
+[[CV], updated 2019/07/01].

 ### Research Interests

 My interests are in the numerical analysis of partial differential equations (PDEs) and inverse problems

-* Model reduction of parametrized nonlinear hyperbolic systems of conservation laws
+* Model reduction of parametrized nonlinear hyperbolic systems of conservation jaws for uncertainty quantification (UQ) problems
-* Uncertainty quantification (UQ) and inverse problems involving nonlinear hyperbolic PDEs
-* Approximate discrete Radon transform (ADRT) and its applications
+* Approximate discrete Radon transform (ADRT) and its applications: Dimensional splitting, nonlinear dimensionality reduction
 * Applications in geophysics and medical imaging: probabilistic tsunami hazard assessment, storm surge prediction, coupled-physics imaging

 ### Publications, Preprints and Numerical Software